Albeyuk/Albert-Loveridge/Home-Lab-Virtual-Network/README.md

 - Move laterally across internal systems
 - Access sensitive or confidential data

-This highlights the importance of patch management, secure configuration, and continuous monitoring within an organisation.
+This demonstrates how a single unpatched service can lead to full system compromise and highlights the importance of patch management, secure configuration, and continuous monitoring.

 ---